Steve Renouf: Personal life

 At the age of 23, six years after signing with the Brisbane Broncos, Renouf was diagnosed with type 1 diabetes.
 Renouf remembers that he "had been losing weight quite rapidly, [and] was always going to the toilet and though it was the start of pre-season, [he] had no energy, [he] couldn’t lift anything in the gym".
 He decided to go to the doctor and found out that he had the disease.
 According to Renouf "diabetes is not all doom and gloom, you can live with it."
 His advice to young people who have diabetes is "Never think that it can stop you from achieving your goals.
 Just look after it, and you can achieve anything.
 I looked after it...I knew I had to if I wanted to keep playing football."

 Renouf has an apprenticeship as an electrician and has also worked in the industry of sales and marketing.
 He has five children – four sons and one daughter.
 He is currently working for the Institute for Urban Indigenous Health, as an Ambassador for the Deadly Choices preventative health program.

 Since retirement, Renouf has worked as a sideline commentator for Triple M's Blood, Sweat and Beers sports show.

 In February 2006, a biography of Renouf was released.
 Entitled The Pearl: Steve Renouf's Story, the book details his career as a professional rugby league footballer, but it also covers his early life, including his family heritage and his childhood in the Queensland town of Murgon.
-It also discusses how, as an Aborigine, he had to overcome prejudices from people around him.
+It also discusses how, as an Aboriginal, he had to overcome prejudices from people around him.

+In July 2025, Renouf was charged with high-range drink driving after allegedly blowing nearly four times the legal limit.
+It is alleged Renouf returned a BAC of 0.197 per cent when he was taken to the Brisbane City Watchhouse for further tests.
+His licence was immediately suspended, and he was charged with one count of driving under the influence of liquor.